ultralytics/ultralytics/docs/config.md

 ### Export settings

-Export settings for YOLO (You Only Look Once) models refer to the various configurations and options used to save or export the model for use in other environments or platforms.
+Export settings for YOLO models refer to the various configurations and options used to save or export the model for use in other environments or platforms.
 These settings can affect the model's performance, size, and compatibility with different systems.
 Some common YOLO export settings include the format of the exported model file (e.g. ONNX, TensorFlow SavedModel), the device on which the model will be run (e.g. CPU, GPU), and the presence of